-FRUQUINTINIB - NSCLC:
+Fruquintinib - NSCLC:

 Phase III study of fruquintinib monotherapy in third-line NSCLC (NCT02691299) - In November 2018, we announced the outcome of FALUCA, the Phase III trial of fruquintinib in advanced NSCLC patients in China who have failed two lines of systemic chemotherapy.
 The trial did not meet the primary endpoint to demonstrate a statistically significant increase in OS compared to placebo.
-However, fruquintinib demonstrated a statistically significant improvement in all secondary endpoints including PFS, ORR, disease control rate ("DCR") and duration of response as compared to the placebo.
+However, fruquintinib demonstrated a statistically significant increase in OS compared to placebo.
+However, fuquintinib demonstrated a statistically significant increase as compared to the placebo.
 The safety profile of the trial was in line with that observed in prior clinical studies.
 We intend to present a detailed analysis of the study in September at WCLC 2019 in Barcelona, Spain.